NCGRP/mb1suppl/ConsolidatedREADME.txt

 			54		813			49556			274714			812					225158						3435			65.55
 			55		569			16110			158293			568					142183						3296			43.14

-#map these phased reads to a single reference gene sequence (choose 53jcf7180008836444,
+#map these reads to a single reference gene sequence (choose 53jcf7180008836444,
 #which is in sense orientation and has 900 bp upstream of start codon)
 #for Hs4L1 make 53jcf7180008836444_ref.txt from 53jcf7180008836444.fa, indexed with bwa index.
 #you must rename the single reference sequence from "jcf7180008836444_1_28536" because a